sonic-net/SONiC/doc/platform_api/CMIS_Diagnostic_Monitoring_Overview_in_SONiC.md

 - `TRANSCEIVER_VDM_LALARM_CLEAR_TIME`: Records the timestamp when each VDM low alarm flag was cleared.
 - `TRANSCEIVER_VDM_HWARN_CLEAR_TIME`: Records the timestamp when each VDM high warning flag was cleared.
 - `TRANSCEIVER_VDM_LWARN_CLEAR_TIME`: Records the timestamp when each VDM low warning flag was cleared.
 - `TRANSCEIVER_STATUS`: Stores the module and datapath state data along with various flags related to it.
-Also stores various Tx and Rx related flags.
+Also stores various Tx and Rx related status values.
+- `TRANSCEIVER_STATUS_FLAG`: Stores the module and datapath status flags along with various Tx and Rx related status flags.
 - `TRANSCEIVER_STATUS_FLAG_CHANGE_COUNT`: Stores the count of times the transceiver status flag has changed.
 - `TRANSCEIVER_STATUS_FLAG_SET_TIME`: Records the timestamp when the transceiver status flag was set.
 - `TRANSCEIVER_STATUS_FLAG_CLEAR_TIME`: Records the timestamp when the transceiver status flag was cleared.